gidaszewski/gidaszewski/README.md

 ### Glad to see you here! &nbsp; <img src="https://komarev.com/ghpvc/?username=gidaszewski" alt="" /> ![GitHub followers](https://img.shields.io/github/followers/gidaszewski) ![GitHub User's stars](https://img.shields.io/github/stars/gidaszewski)

-As a Software Developer at my current company, I develop comprehensive solutions using Python, JavaScript, Django, HTML, CSS, and manage VPS servers with Nginx on Linux environments.
-I also implement PostgreSQL databases to optimize data management and performance.
-I have led the technical implementation of several automations, ensuring efficiency and compliance with functional and non-functional requirements.
+As a Co-founder and Software Developer at my current company, I develop comprehensive solutions using Python, Django, JavaScript, Docker, SQL and manage VPS servers with Nginx on Linux environments.
+I plan, develop and manage a software consulting startup based in Argentina.
+Right now we work for one of the most important technological universities in the country.

-I collaborate closely with the operations team for strategy development and deployment, providing support and making necessary modifications.
 I am an organized, proactive, and detail-oriented person with the ability to lead projects and work effectively with other departments.
-My analytical approach, combined with excellent communication skills in Spanish and English, has allowed me to meet and exceed objectives in various projects.
+My analytical approach, combined with excellent communication skills in English, has allowed me to meet and exceed objectives in various projects.
 I am passionate about learning new technologies and improving my skills as a web developer and data analyst.

 ### More about me:

 - Currently working, learning and growing my skillset in deep learning, competitive coding, data structures and algorithms.
-- Open for collaborations in web development 🕸️
+- Open for collaborations in web development.
-- I love exploring new tech stack and building cool stuffs
+- I love exploring new tech stack and building cool stuffs.

 <h2> 🛠 &nbsp;My Tech Stack</h2>